Jacob Gade: Early life

 Jacob Thune Hansen Gade was born in Vejle, Denmark on 29 November 1879 and died on 20 February 1963.
 He belonged to a family of musicians.
 His grandfather and his father used to go around the nearby villages to play at all kinds of parties.
 And it was natural that, from an early age, he also began to play and was another member of the musical group.

 He was nine when he made his debut as trumpeter.
 He might have been an attraction because only a year later he was invited to Copenhagen to become a soloist in the orchestra of the Tivoli Garden, a famous amusement park.
 It was only at age 12 when he began to study violin, firstly with his father and later with teachers of greater knowledge.
 Soon he evidenced his ambition, he wanted to be recognized and for that he decided to move to the capital.

-Note that there's no family connection with the composer Niels Gade.
+Note that there's no family connection with the composer Niels W. Gade.

 Music composer

 He began to compose country music, polkas and similar rhythms.
 With a scarce capital he left hurrying up his fate.
 He dreamed of being an orchestra conductor, and of writing waltzes, by then he was convinced that it was the best music in the world.
 He had a hard time, at night, he used to sleep at the entrance of buildings, at the hall near the stairs.

 He started to work at small cafeterias and, about two years later, when he was only 18, he began to be connected with people who summoned him to play at an operetta in Frederiksberg, the night center of entertainment at that time.

 A prolific composer, in 1900, for the first time a toast song of his was published titled “Der er sollys i modne druer” (There is sunshine in ripe grapes), with lyrics by his finder, Lorry Feilberg.
 It turned out a very popular song and, among others, it was sung by Elna From, a theater actress ten years older than he, who was his first love.
 Although they never married, he had three children with her.
-They separated in 1906 and two years later, in Christiania, then capital of Norway, he married another actress: Mimi Mikkelsen, with whom he lived until she died in 1951.
+They separated in 1906 and two years later, in Christiania (today called Oslo), he married another actress: Mimi Mikkelsen, with whom he lived until she died in 1951.